No ratings yet

 Pizza Dough Balls Resting

-Step 6 – Place each dough ball into individual containers or bowls and cover with plastic wrap.
+Step 6 – Place each dough ball into individual containers or bowls and cover with a lid or plastic wrap.

-Step 7 – Refrigerate overnight, or for up to 3 days.
-You can even get away with an extra day or two on the 3-day rest time, though the dough will start to change flavor if overly fermented.
+Step 7 – Refrigerate overnight, or up to 3 days.
+You can get away with an extra day or two, though the dough will start to change flavor if overly fermented.

-When ready to use, let the dough rest at room temperature for about an hour before shaping.
+When ready to use, let the dough rest at room temperature for at least an hour before shaping.
+This will help it relax and make it easier to shape.

 Tips for Pizza Dough Success